NatanSwierczynski/CUDA/README.md

 # CUDA

-Programm for drawing Mandelbrot set using CUDA
+A program for drawing the Mandelbrot set using CUDA